UPDATE ON IN-HOUSE LESSONS

 - Locally owned and operated since 1985

-We have over a dozen instructors at the shop who can meet the instructional needs of any type of player, regardless of age or experience.
+We have several teachers at the shop who can meet the instructional needs of any type of player, regardless of age or experience.

 Laurie Capparella has been teaching guitar, bass, and vocals for over 25 years.
 She has been in numerous bands as vocalist and instrumentalist.